 Your intuition will be your best guide when deciphering the meaning of symbols and images you receive in your dreams and the waking world.
 That said, it takes practice and time to do this like anything else.
 Here are a few steps to get you started:

-This journal will be your dream journal.
+The first journal will be your dream journal.
 Keep it on your bedside table, so you can access it as soon as you wake up.
+The second journal will be your dream dictionary.

 (2) Document Your Dreams

-Get in the habit of writing out your dreams every morning as soon as you wake up.
-Note any symbols, images, words, feelings, sensations, people, etc., that you can recall.
+Get in the habit of writing down your dreams every morning inside your dream journal as soon as you wake up.
+Be as detailed as possible.
+Include everything you saw, heard, and felt in your dreams.

-In a separate journal or word document entitled “dream dictionary,” write down the recurring symbols and the possible meanings that you’ve discovered.
-It will be your reference guide to the symbols that come up in your life and dreams.
+In your dream dictionary journal, write down the recurring symbols and the possible meanings that you’ve discovered.
+This journal will be your reference guide to the symbols that come up in your waking life and dreams.

 A Book to Help You Explore the World of Symbols